linagora/obm-deploy-doc/README.md

  - Quickly build deployment environments
  - Standardize OBM installations
- - Extract configuration management from packaging
+ - Separate configuration management from packaging
- - Make deployments costless and more efficients
+ - Make deployments costless much more simple and efficient

 <a name="current-status"></a>